kendall-beaver/misinformation-study/analysis/data/ORIGINAL-VARIABLES.md

 ## MIST-20 DATA

-Participants were asked to categorize the following news headlines as either 'Fake News' or 'Real News', considering each headline in the context of American government, media, institutions, etc.
+Participants were asked to categorize the following news headlines as either **_'Fake News'_** or **_'Real News'_**, considering each headline in the context of American government, media, institutions, etc.

 **PART 1**
 1. **First 10 Items _1** - *"Government Officials Have Manipulated Stock Prices to Hide Scandals"* (FAKE)